Get alerts of updates about «Organised sporting and leisure activities»

 You have subscribed to alerts about:

-Advice for organised leisure activities
+Advice for organised sporting and leisure activities

 Skip to content on this page

 Burden of measures with closed leisure activities

 In areas with reinforced measures in schools, the burden of measures for children and adolescents is great.
 Maintaining leisure activities for all children and young people is important for well-being, physical activity, social interaction, etc. A comprehensive knowledge base shows that low-threshold activities play a particularly important role for children and young people from families with various difficulties.

 The effect of measures in schools can also be reduced if leisure activities are kept closed, because adolescents have a natural need to be social and often find alternative arenas.
 It is therefore important to strive to keep such offers open, especially low-threshold activities, with infection control measures in place.
 By low-threshold activities, we mean leisure activities that are free or have a low cost, have open premises and offer meeting places outside regular opening hours for ordinary services and activities for children and adolescents.
 Examples are leisure clubs, multi-purpose halls, arenas for outdoor activities, equipment stores, etc.

 Infection control for organised leisure activities